deadlysyn/archer/README.md

 goal was consistent usability.
 Some choices could undoubtedly be replaced with slimmer alternatives or eliminated entirely.
 The base install, for example, includes things like an image viewer and PDF reader.
-I found having these available to be helpful in normal life.
+I found having these available helpful in normal life.
 To minimize impact, I chose the leanest alternatives I could find with reasonable functionality ([sxiv](https://github.com/muennich/sxiv) and [zathura](https://pwmt.org/projects/zathura) in these specific cases).
-You might have different chocies, and these can be swapped out easily by editing manifests before install or hand tweaking later.
+You might have different chocies, and these can be swapped out easily.

-In larger things I only wanted some places (desktop vs laptop), I split out separate manifests so they can be selectively included.
-Again you are free to have different choices and even I find myself moving more "base" things into "bloat" over time.
+For larger things I only wanted some places (desktop vs laptop), I split out separate manifests so they can be selectively included.
+Again you are free to have different choices, and even I find myself moving more of "base" into "bloat" over time.
 Examples in this category are [LibreOffice](https://www.libreoffice.org), [gimp](https://www.gimp.org), and even [picom](https://wiki.archlinux.org/index.php/Picom).
-While I typically pull these in, they are often hundreds of megabytes with a plethora of dependencies so I wanted it to be easy to exclude them (e.g. just use base vs base + bloat manifests).
+While I typically pull these in, they are often hundreds of megabytes with a plethora of dependencies so I wanted it to be easy to exclude them.

 ## Choices